hefsijoseph/amatics/README.md

 # Amatics Technologies

-## This website is dedicated to showcasing Amatics Technologies <br>and its innovative services, including
+## :pushpin: This website is dedicated to showcasing Amatics Technologies <br>and its innovative services, including
 - Software
   - Every software you need to run <br> your business!<br>We craft customer-centric software that are
   <br>scalable,